 The present study assessed whether differences in current and expected health behaviors exist among first-semester Colombian university students based on their living arrangement, the health behaviors of their close social ties, their social ties’ efforts to motivate unhealthy behaviors and time spent with their peers.
 In general, we found that some current as well some expected behaviors were correlated to respective behaviors among social ties.
 Moreover, encouragement from partners to consume alcohol moderated the association between participants’ and partners’ drinking behaviors.
 Furthermore, time spent with peers was associated with participants’ behaviors.
 A summary of the main findings is presented below followed by a detailed discussion.

 First, students who moved out of the parental home did not expect larger changes in their health behaviors than those who still live with their parents.
-As previous studies posit that students are expected to behave in unhealthier ways after moving out of the parental home to attend university (El Ansari et al., 2012; Fan et al., 2019; Gfroerer et al., 1997), our results indicate that participants who moved out have already increased unhealthy behaviors by the time of our assessment as the mean scores of present physical inactivity and binge drinking were higher among those who moved out than among those who did not.
+As previous studies posit that students are expected to behave in unhealthier ways after moving out of the parental home to attend university [14, 22, 23], our results indicate that participants who moved out have already increased unhealthy behaviors by the time of our assessment as the mean scores of present physical inactivity and binge drinking were higher among those who moved out than among those who did not.
 As they have already adapted their health behaviors to their new environment, they need not to expect strong further changes across the first semester.
 In addition, as more than two thirds of the respondents still lived with their parents, statistical power was limited for finding small or very small effects of leaving the parental home.